-In operation since 1974, Feeding Chittenden was launched as the Chittenden Emergency Food Shelf.
-This new organization was founded to help fight the hunger and food insecurity faced by households in our area.
+Founded in 1974, Feeding Chittenden was launched as the Chittenden Emergency Food Shelf.
+This new organization was created to fight hunger and food insecurity faced by households throughout Chittenden County.
 The Chittenden Emergency Food Shelf initially operated a small pantry program that provided a three-day supply of groceries once per month to a few dozen families.

-In response to a growing need for hunger relief services over the years, our organization has relocated twice to larger sites, including its 1994 move into its current location.
-Following our latest move to 228 North Winooski Avenue in Burlington, the Chittenden Emergency Food Shelf began serving a hot breakfast every weekday and expanding support and outreach services for our clients.
-In 1998, the Homebound Delivery Program was launched to help low-income, homebound seniors and disabled adults access our services.
+In response to a growing need for hunger relief services over the years, we have relocated twice to larger sites, including our 1994 move into our current location.
+Following this latest move to 228 North Winooski Avenue in Burlington, Feeding Chittenden began serving hot meals every weekday and significantly expanded the support and outreach programming we offer in the community.

 By supporting Feeding Chittenden, you are making an investment in your community.
 With your continued support, we can bring about the change necessary to provide opportunities for those who need them most.